 Visit Millenium Bridge

 Few minutes walking from the Old Bridge, there is the modern cable-stayed Millenium Bridge that spans the Morača River.
-The bridge itself is very impressive for both its aesthetic and construction.
+The bridge itself is very impressive for both its aesthetics and construction.
 The pedestrian bridge next to it is a great place to chill and enjoy the view of the river and the mountains in the background.

-Try some seafood at the Ahh Riba restaurant
+Taste delicious seafood at the Ahh Riba restaurant

 Stroll the city centre and visit the Main square

 Since the city center is very compact and could be easily explored by foot it’s recommended to spend an afternoon exploring the city streets and visiting the Main square Trg Nezavisnosti.
 There are many nice shops around the area for those that are into shopping.
 The square is a nice place to people watch and it’s surely a great place to meet some locals.

 Njegoševa street is where all the best bars are located.
 Most of the bars get super full on weekends with DJs playing music and people dancing.
 For some bars, it’s necessary to have a table reserved in advance, but in case you missed doing it, you can always choose bars Gemiš or Berlin.

 Situated very close to the city center, District Club offers a great clubbing experience for almost every taste.
 From Soul, Disco, Funk and Hip Hop to a more rough and mind challenging side of House and Techno.
 One is sure – you’ll get plenty of fun!

 If the night out leaves you hungry – head up to the Calimero food bar in Njegoševa street.
 It’s the place where all the locals finish their night out by having some of the delicious street food meals.
 It’s recommended to try Punjena vješalica – meat stuffed with cheese, rolled into a bacon and served as a sandwich.